turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 approach of updating small chunks of markup at a time), we can avoid this problem and keep our browser-based
 UI's snappy.

+### React's Take

+### Other things to like about React

+* __Lightweight__ -- does a specific thing and does it pretty well
+* __Very modular__ -- easy to drop in for a small portion
+of your UI without having to "rewrite the whole thing in React"
+* __Easy to learn__ -- As we will see shortly, there's honestly
+not that much to it.
+Learn the basics for setting up components as well as a few core lifecycle methods, and you're ready to start building your own UI.